 What is a proper form

-The proper form will keep you moving in a stream line manner, much like your favorite shark.
+The proper form will keep you moving in a streamlined manner, much like your favorite shark.
 Your body from the head to your knees should form a straight line.
-Your head should be forward facing and you knee bent to a 90° angle.
+Your head should be forward-facing and your knee bent to a 90° angle.
 This may sound easy but it does take a little work.
 When you first start working on your form, do not concern yourself too much that you are not horizontal.
 The position of your weights will affect the horizontal position.
-Once you have the form proper or at least close, you can adjust the weight trim.
+Once you have the form properly or at least close, you can adjust the weight trim.

 Most people have poor posture, no matter how many times our mother told us to stand up straight.
 We will find that our muscles have remembered those positions we normally use.
 When we float, the body will relax but may not necessarily form the position we need.
 Many will find their natural position is with the rump up higher than the spine.
 This forces the legs down, now when we kick we are forcing our selves up as well as forward.
 The best way to correct this is to arch your back slightly, square your shoulders and stretch your chest.
 This is the form you will see parachutist take in free fall.

 I became certified at a local dive center near where I was living for a year.
-After becoming certified, many of my dives were with my instructor as the dive master.
-We would spend our 5 meter safety stop working on my and my dive buddies form.
-The instructor gently controlling our body positions to help create a muscle memory.
+After becoming certified, many of my dives were with my instructor as the divemaster.
+We would spend our 5-meter safety stop working on my and my dive buddies form.
+The instructor gently controlling our body positions to help create muscle memory.
 That is something you and your buddy can do.

 Using weights to adjust your trim